 The compact design of the vehicle enables the Fire Department to respond quickly and flexibly to a wide range of situations, including in confined spaces.

-The turntable ladder truck is an important element of the Airport Fire Department’s building firefighting unit.
+The turntable ladder truck is an important element of the Airport Fire Department’s structural firefighting unit.

 It is specially designed for rescue operations at height and for firefighting on higher floors.
 Fully extended, the basket can reach an impressive height of 30 meters.